Gargipal12/ai-crm-automation-platform/README.md

 - **Self-hosted via Docker** rather than a time-limited cloud trial, for full control across the build.
 - **Workload-based rep assignment** — reps are sorted by live `activeLeadCount` and assigned to the least-busy one, rather than a fixed round-robin rotation.

-Full reasoning, a complete node-by-node breakdown, and lessons learned from debugging are in the project documentation in the `docs/` directory.
+Full reasoning, a complete node-by-node breakdown, and lessons learned from debugging are in [AI CRM Automation Platform Documentation](docs/AI_CRM_Automation_Platform_Documentation%20%281%29.docx).

 ## Advanced Features Implemented